trovu/trovu/Home.md

 - `g berlin` – search Google for "berlin".
 - `gd london, liverpool` – find a route on Google Maps from London to Liverpool.
-- `db b, m` – find the next * Bahn* train connection from Berlin to Munich.
+- `db b, m` – find the next *Deutsche Bahn* train connection from Berlin to Munich.

 ## Differences to Serchilo